mayasaffron/Kaur-Health/README.md

 - Update option takes the admin user to the current product form, a message also displays feedback to the user that they are editing a product.
 ![updating a product](readme-materials/logic_screenshots/update(product_management).png)
 - If deleting a product a modal appears to double-check the validity of the request, then the user is given a success message. #picture
 - It was apparent to me that if a none admin user attempted to update or delete any of the products and services if they guessed the corresponding URLs, they would be able to.
 To resolve this I added some defensive code to my views.
-Details of this can be found in the (testing file)[testing.md]
+Details of this can be found in the (Testing file)[TESTING.md]

 ### Adding product to bag (this functionality takes the user from the products and services app to the bag app)